Available to those born between 2012 and 2005 –

 Camper Pick up: Fridays between 3:00 pm and 4:00 pm

 Weeks highlighted in red are full.
-You can add your camper to a waiting list and camp will contact you if a space becomes available.
+You can add your camper to the online waiting list and camp will contact you if a space becomes available.

 Weeks highlighted in yellow indicate that there are limited spots available, see notes on limitations.